 - Select Leica FOTOS in the main menu

 - Select Bluetooth

 - Bluetooth is activated.

 - Follow the Leica FOTOS instructions

-- The relevant icons appear on the LCD panel and the status LED lights in blue once a connection is established successfully.
+- The icons "Bluetooth" and "GPS" appear on the LCD panel once a connection is established.

 - The pairing process may take a few minutes to complete. - Each mobile device only needs to be paired with the camera once.
 The process adds the device to the list of known devices. - GPS data will be automatically determined and written to the Exif data when pictures are taken while the camera is connected to the Leica FOTOS app.